Reform Act 1832: First Reform Bill

 The death of King George IV on 26 June 1830 dissolved Parliament by law, and a general election was held.
-Electoral reform, which had been frequently discussed during the preceding parliamentary session, became a major campaign issue.
+Electoral reform, which had been frequently discussed during the preceding parliament, became a major campaign issue.
 Across the country, several pro-reform "political unions" were formed, made up of both middle and working class individuals.
 The most influential of these was the Birmingham Political Union, led by Thomas Attwood.
 These groups confined themselves to lawful means of supporting reform, such as petitioning and public oratory, and achieved a high level of public support.

-The Tories won a majority in the election, but the party remained divided, and support for the Prime Minister (the Duke of Wellington) was weak.
-When the Opposition raised the issue of reform in one of the first debates of the year, the Duke made a controversial defence of the existing system of government, recorded in the formal "third-party" language of the time:

-He was fully convinced that the country possessed, at the present moment, a legislature which answered all the good purposes of legislation,—and this to a greater degree than any legislature ever had answered, in any country whatever.
-He would go further, and say that the legislature and system of representation possessed the full and entire confidence of the country. [...]
-He would go still further, and say, that if at the present moment he had imposed upon him the duty of forming a legislature for any country [...] he did not mean to assert that he could form such a legislature as they possessed now, for the nature of man was incapable of reaching such excellence at once. [...]
-[A]s long as he held any station in the government of the country, he should always feel it his duty to resist [reform] measures, when proposed by others.